achirkin/constraints-deriving/README.md

 {-# OPTIONS_GHC -fplugin Data.Constraint.Deriving #-}
 ```
 to the header of your module.
-For debugging, add a plugin option @dump-instances@:
+For debugging, add a plugin option `dump-instances`:
 ```Haskell
 {-# OPTIONS_GHC -fplugin-opt Data.Constraint.Deriving:dump-instances #-}
 ```